-If you’re someone who has suffered with allergies throughout the fall, maybe you’ve been looking forward to the first freeze of the season.
+If you’re someone who has suffered from allergies throughout the fall, maybe you’ve been looking forward to the first freeze of the season.

 In the Twin Cities, the first freeze – sometimes called a hard frost – typically occurs between October 1 and October 10.
 Since 1960, the Minneapolis-St. Paul airport has recorded an average first freeze date of the 6th of October.
 But is a freeze enough to kill off the plants and vegetation that contribute to allergies?